JoseRoca/AfxNova/docs/COM /DSAFEARRAY Class.md

 #### Remarks

-**CreateVector** allocates a single block of memory containing a SAFEARRAY structure for a single-dimension array (24 bytes), immediately followed by the array data.
-All of the existing safe array functions work correctly for safe arrays that are allocated with CreateVector.
+**CreateVector** allocates a single block of memory containing a **SAFEARRAY** structure for a single-dimension array (24 bytes), immediately followed by the array data.
+All of the existing safe array functions work correctly for safe arrays that are allocated with **CreateVector**.

-A safe array created with CreateVector is allocated as a single block of memory.
+A safe array created with **CreateVector** is allocated as a single block of memory.
 Both the SafeArray descriptor and the array data block are allocated contiguously in one allocation, which speeds up array allocation.
 However, a user can allocate the descriptor and data area separately using the **SafeArrayAllocDescriptor** and **SafeArrayAllocData*** calls.

 ---